Kuei Shan History

 Beginning the fall semester of 2002, a Chinese-English dual-language immersion program was launched starting with the 1st and 2nd grades.
 Keeping with the Kuei Shan tradition of experiential learning coupled with optimizing student learning, the new program aimed not only to provide an exceptional English literacy curriculum but to build upon the principles that had served Kuei Shan so well throughout its long history.

-International Baccalaureate Programs
+International Baccalaureate (IB) Programs

 Taipei Kuei Shan School is recognized as an International Baccalaureate (IB) World School to offer the Diploma Program as of March 1, 2015, the Middle Years Program as of April 25, 2016, and the Primary Years Program as of May 1, 2015.
 For further information about the IB and its programs, visit http://www.ibo.org.